alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 ## Access

-Everyone with production access can connect to the VCloud mirror in Carrenza.
-Unfortunately, adding and removing accounts is a manual process in [govuk_mirror-puppet hieradata][].
+To gain SSH access to the mirrors in Carrenza, please see the following repositories:
+ - [govuk_mirror-puppet][]
+ - [govuk_mirror-deployment][]

+To gain console access to the mirrors in Carrenza, please use the credentials found in the [password store](https://github.com/alphagov/govuk-secrets/tree/master/pass).

 Access to the S3 mirror is restricted to Fastly IP addresses (read only) and AWS authenticated users.